bcheidemann/riptree2/README.md

 output of the Unix tree command.
 For example, riptree2 automatically respects ignore files.
 For maximum backward compatibility, use the `--compat` flag, which disables all quality of life improvements.

+## Performance

+The performance of riptree2 should be at least as good as the reference tree implementation.
+Currently, riptree2 is approximately 2 to 3 times faster than reference implementation.

+We publish our benchmark results [here](https://bcheidemann.github.io/riptree2/criterion/report/).

 # Features